-The PII controller must have a privacy notice available for all individuals whose data is in their possession or collected for use and processing.
-According to the Federal Law for the Protection of Personal Data and its Regulations, there are three types of privacy notices:
+The personally identifiable information (PII) controller must have a privacy notice available for all individuals whose data is in their possession or collected for use and processing.
+According to the Federal Law for the Protection of Personal Data (the Law) and its Regulations, there are three types of privacy notices:

-- an integral privacy notice;
+- · an integral privacy notice;

-- · a simplified privacy notice; and
+- a simplified privacy notice; and

 - a short privacy notice.